 Understandably you wouldn’t want to spend a lot of money on a sand scoop if you didn’t visit the beach very often, so LMS Metal Detecting (literally) answered the call for need.
 We have been contacted so many times about sand scoops that we began leasing them out last year.
 These are high quality stainless steel sand scoops that are designed to be strong with a lightweight fiberglass or carbon fiber handle.
 They are also made with the proper angel of approach for maximum comfort that your back will appreciate.
-We will deliver the sand scoop right to the resort you’re staying at with a minimum two day lease.
+We will deliver the sand scoop right to the resort where you are staying at with a minimum two day lease.
 Long weekend rates and full weekly rates are also available.

 You'll want a good pair of gloves to keep your hands safe from burred glass and other sharp objects.

 A good finds pouch for your belt or vest type is something you will need.

 Hand warmers for those cold days, and cooling towels work pretty well on the hot days too.

 Keep some extra batteries in your vehicle all times because you're hunting buddies will most likely need them, and always hide some for yourself too.